Lavash Crackers Recipe

 Spicy – Sprinkle some red chili flakes or paprika powder on top before baking.

 Za’atar – These are my favorite kind!
-The flavor of oh so beautiful Za’atar Spice on lavash crackers is just delicious.
+The Za’atar Spice flavor on lavash crackers is just delicious.
 Sprinkle a generous amount of this Middle Eastern herb on top before baking.
-You can also try my Za’atar recipe, make it at home, and store it for later use.

 Herbed Crackers – Instead of sesame seeds, you can add herbs such as dried rosemary, chives, thyme, parsley, etc for an added flavor.

 Garlicky – Make a mixture of salt, sesame seeds, poppy seeds, and garlic.
-Apply it on the crackers before baking.
+Apply it to the crackers before baking.

 Everything Bagel Seasoning – Mix poppy seeds, sesame seeds, onion seeds, and garlic flakes, and top the crackers with this mix.

-Others – Flax seeds, nigella seeds, cumin seeds, parmesan cheese and pepitas are some other topping options.
+Others: flax seeds, nigella seeds, cumin seeds, parmesan cheese, and pepitas are other topping options.

 Serving Suggestions

-I recently served these with my Edamame Hummus and it was loved by all.
-These also go well with Guacamole, Muhammara, and Mutabal.
+I recently served these with my Edamame Hummus, and they were loved by all.
+These also go well with Mutabal.

-You can also have it on its own without any dip with your favourite cup of beverage.
+You can also have it on its own without any dip with your favourite beverage.

 These crackers can also be added to your cheese platter while serving during your house parties.

-I even like to add crush them in my salads, as it adds a nice crunch to them and adds a delicious twist to a boring salad.
+I even like to add them to my salads, as they add a nice crunch and a delicious twist to a boring salad.

 Storage Suggestions

-Let the crackers cool down completely and then store them in an airtight container for about 2 weeks at room temperature.
+Let the crackers cool completely, then store them in an airtight container for about 2 weeks at room temperature.

 Lavash Crackers are crispy snack which is very popular in Middle Eastern countries.
 These are made using simple pantry staples and can be paired with any dip to make a great appetizer.